Extremely dangerous Waves by Reynisfjara and Kirkjufjara black Beaches in South-Iceland!

 I took the photo above on one of my visits to Reynisfjara - this man was also playing the dangerous game of letting the waves follow him, obviously unaware of the danger of sneaker waves in Reynisfjara.

 The staff at Svarta fjaran - the Black Beach restaurant by Reynisfjara, say that they often go down to the beach to warn people against playing in the waves, only to be sneered at and scolded for trying to ruin the holiday of these people!

 I regard it as my duty to warn our foreign visitors about this danger and of other dangers in my country.
 Sometimes they listen to me, sometimes they don't - and believe me, it is very frustrating when they don't listen.

 A video shot by Erica Mengouchian shows vividly how dangerous it can be to turn your back to the waves.
 Please watch it - a group of people got caught in the waves.

 I also want to ask you to read one article titled It's been a year since I almost died in which Kathy Kiely describes her near-death experience when the waves in Reynisfjara threw her into the cave and sucked her out again.

-On 1.2.2016 an Asian tourist didn't listen to warnings and got too close to the sea and the waves caught her.
+On 1.2.2016 a tourist didn't listen to warnings and got too close to the sea and the waves caught her.
 It was impossible for her to stand up and save herself (see the photo below).

 Photo credit: Kristján Guðmundsson